 Transition to Oak

 Once our Cabernet Sauvignon has been pressed from its skins and solids, we immediately transfer the wine to oak, where it undergoes malolactic, or secondary, fermentation.
 This traditional practice softens the acidity in the wine and encourages the development of still more complex aromas and flavors.
 A slower process than primary fermentation, ML can proceed over as many as three months in the cellar.

-Winemaker Mike Martini has overseen the development of Louis M. Martini wines in the cellar for decades.
-Mike meticulously monitors our smaller lot wines as they progress through the barrel aging process, tasting our Cabernet Sauvignon along the way to inform decisions he makes at final blending time.
+Our winemakers meticulously monitor our smaller lot wines as they progress through the barrel aging process, tasting our Cabernet Sauvignon along the way to inform decisions made at final blending time.

 Ultimately, each fermentation lot is evaluated separately as it ages for up to 24 months in the cellar.
 When they're ready, Cabernet Sauvignon lots are blended together and placed back into a premium selection of French, American and Hungarian barrels to marry together until bottling.